cubee-cb/linux-vr-compat/README.md

 ### ^ Kart Racing Pro rel13e (non-Steam version) (via Steam or [Heroic Games Launcher](https://github.com/Heroic-Games-Launcher/HeroicGamesLauncher))
 - HMD view only.
 Requires a standard controller/wheel.
 - Playable, flickery shadows.
-Black screen in VR until actually in-game.
+Black screen in VR until starting an actual race, so use WlxOverlay-S to interact with menus.
 - Setup:
     - Add the executable to Steam or Heroic through the Add Game button.
 Use Proton-GE-7-55, as the game fails to launch with Proton-GE-9-18 and Wine-GE-Proton doesn't support VR.
     - Add the `-vr` launch option and WiVRn's `PRESSURE_VESSEL` environment variable to Steam's Launch Options or Heroic's Advanced tab.